AlbanSahitii/kras-architecture/content/projects/PINEGLASS-VILLA.md

 type: architecturalDesign
 subType: housing
 phase: Conceptual
+city: 'Bogë, Kosovo'
 mainPage: false

-city: 'Bogë, Kosovo'
 description: >
   Pineglass Villa is a contemporary A-frame dwelling that blends modern design with the serenity of its forested environment.
-De- fined by its steep roofline and symmetrical geometry, the villa fea- tures a front façade of full-height glass framed in steel and lined with warm timber, creating a harmonious balance between mini- malism and warmth.
+Defined by its steep roofline and symmetrical geometry, the villa features a front façade of full height glass framed in steel and lined with warm timber, creating a harmonious balance between minimalism and warmth.
 germanDescription: >
   Die Pineglass Villa ist ein modernes A-förmiges Wohnhaus, das modernes Design mit der Ruhe seiner waldreichen Umgebung verbindet.
 Die Villa zeichnet sich